remix-run/react-router/packages/react-router/docs/api/withRouter.md

 #### Important Note

 `withRouter` does not subscribe to location changes like React Redux's `connect` does for state changes.
 Instead, re-renders after location changes propagate out from the `<Router>` component.
-This means that `withRouter` does _not_ re-render on route transitions unless its parent component re-renders.
+This means that `withRouter` does _not_ re-render on route transitions unless it`s parent component re-renders.

 #### Static Methods and Properties